-Please be informed that the PAD scholarship is cancelled this year due to the coronavirus situation!
+Please be informed that no candidates from Cyprus will participate to the PAD scholarship this year due to the coronavirus situation!

-- 4-week stay in Germany, from the 19th August until the 18th September 2020, two of which at a family with same-age children.
+- 4-week stay in Germany during the summer holidays, two of which at a family with same-age children.
 School attendance with participation in German classes and auditing other classes.

 - 2-week trips within international groups to Cologne, Bonn, Berlin, Munich or Hamburg; stay in hotels